 2.1.
-Scope of these policies
+Scope of the policies

-These global policies apply to all Euroapi corporate functions, regions, and sites worldwide.
+These global policies apply to all EUROAPI corporate functions, regions, and sites worldwide.

-Specific measures will be defined to implement these policies in the supply chain.
+Specific measures have been defined to implement these policies in the supply chain.

 2.2.
-Commitments of the policy on the freedom of association and the effective recognition of the right to collective bargaining
+Freedom of association and collective bargaining

-Euroapi commits to respect at a minimum the provisions of the ILO conventions 87 and 98 on freedom of association and the right to collective bargaining, without prejudice to more favorable national provisions.
-It recognizes freedom of association and the right to collective bargaining, and requires its suppliers to comply with the same standards.
+EUROAPI commits to respect at a minimum the provisions of the ILO conventions 87 and 98 on freedom of association and the right to collective bargaining, without prejudice to more favorable national provisions.
+It recognizes freedom of association and the right to collective bargaining and requires its suppliers to comply with the same standards.
 It grants specific attention to vulnerable workers, especially migrant workers.
-This means that: